Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsection{Audio Spectrogram Transformer Encoder}

 Both ATST-Clip and ATST-Frame use the same encoding network architecture.
-The raw waveform is first converted to mel-spectrogram $\Vecm{X} \in \mathbb{R}^{L\times C}$, where $L$ and $C$ denote frames and channels respectively.
-Since modeling long sequences with transformer is computationally demanding, four consecutive frames of $\Vecm{X}$ are stacked as one frame to reduce the sequence length.
-The stacked frames are fed to a linear projection layer (with output dimension of $d$) to obtain a new embedding sequence $\Vecm{E}\in \mathbb{R}^{\frac{L}{4}\times d}$ as the input sequence of transformer encoder.
+The raw waveform is first converted to log-mel spectrogram $\Vecm{X} \in \mathbb{R}^{L\times C}$, where $L$ and $C$ denote the number of frames and the number of frequency bins, respectively.
+Since modeling long sequences with Transformer is computationally demanding, four consecutive frames of $\Vecm{X}$ are stacked as one frame to reduce the sequence length.
+The stacked frames are fed to a linear projection layer (with output dimension of $d$) to obtain a new embedding sequence $\Vecm{E}\in \mathbb{R}^{\frac{L}{4}\times d}$ as the input sequence of Transformer encoder.
 The embedding sequence is then added with a trainable absolute lookup table positional embedding $\Vecm{P} \in \mathbb{R}^{(\frac{L}{4}) \times d} $.
-Eventually, the embedding sequence is processed by a standard transformer encoder network \cite{vaswani_attention_2017}, obtaining an output embedding sequence of $\Vecm{O} \in \mathbb{R}^{(\frac{L}{4})\times d}$.
-To represent the entire clip, ATST-Clip incorporates an extra trainable class token $\Vecm{CLS} \in \mathbb{R}^{1\times d}$, which will be detailed in \ref{sec:ATST-Clip}.
+Eventually, the embedding sequence is processed by a Transformer encoder, obtaining an output embedding sequence of $\Vecm{O} \in \mathbb{R}^{(\frac{L}{4})\times d}$. \addnote[pre-ln]{1}{Our Transformer encoder architecture is the same as Vision Transformer \cite{vits}, which is a Pre-LN (Layer Norm) Transformer\cite{pre-ln}.} To represent the entire clip, ATST-Clip incorporates an extra trainable class token $\texttt{[CLS]} \in \mathbb{R}^{1\times d}$, which will be detailed in \ref{sec:ATST-Clip}.